 If three teams are tied for either first or second place with the same point total, one of the three teams must be eliminated.
 The following tie-breaking procedures to determine which teams will be awarded trophies are:

 The first being goals against, to eliminate one team.
 If the three teams are still tied, then use what the goal differential (max of 3) is between the three teams.

 After one of them has been eliminated then the remaining two teams use:

 CMSA at this time does not require a coach to have a license to participate in the league.
 However we strongly urge all coaches to further their coaching education and credentials for the benefit of the league and players.

 Any tournament sponsored by the CMSA allows three (3) guest players per team (the CMSA league roster maximum remains the same for their tournaments).
-All guest players must be affiliated and insured through the same USSF organization as your team is affiliated (i.e. SAY teams can add only SAY players as their guest players and US Club teams can add only US Club players as their guest players).
+All guest players must be affiliated and insured through the same USSF organization as your team is affiliated (i.e. SAY teams can add only SAY players as a guest US Club & MSYSA teams can add only US Club & MSYSA players as their guest players).

 When adding guest players, make two copies of your season’s stamped roster, adding the guest players to the roster and removing (line through in red) any players not participating in the tournament.
-One copy is sent to the attention of the Tournament Director, c/o P.O.
-Box 18403: Baltimore, MD 21237 a minimum of a week prior to the start of the event; the other copy is to be kept by the participating team’s coach/manager (along with the ID cards of both the guest and season rostered players).
+One copy needs to be E-Mailed to the attention of the Tournament Director (email@example.com), the other copy is to be kept by the participating team’s coach/manager (along with the ID cards of both the guest and season rostered players).